 It’s important to be able to recognize certain bamboo varieties that are identified with particular uses.
 You wouldn’t want to make a mistake and get something other than Moso for your new bamboo floor.
 In addition to Moso, here are the top 5 bamboo species commercially used today:

-- Female Bamboo (Bambusa balcooa) originates in India and is widely used to manufacture paper pulp and wood chips.
+- Female Bamboo (Bambusa balloon) originates in India and is widely used to manufacture paper pulp and wood chips.

-- Giant (Indian) Thorny Bamboo (Bambusa bambos) originates in Southeast Asia and is used in the construction of roofing, furniture, and marine craft.
+- Giant (Indian) Thorny Bamboo (Bambusa bamboos) originates in Southeast Asia and is used to construct roofing, furniture, and marine craft.

 - Spiny Bamboo (Bambusa blumeana) originates in Malaysia and Indonesia.
 It is used to craft housewares, cooking utensils, and baskets.

-- Common Bamboo (bambusa vulgaris) originates in China and Madagascar.
-It is primarily used to manufacture paper pulp but is also used to construct homes, musical instruments and marine craft.
+- Common Bamboo (Bambusa vulgaris) originates in China and Madagascar.
+It is primarily used to manufacture paper pulp and construct homes, musical instruments, and marine craft.

-For consumers who want to make a flooring choice that is equally green and stylish, make it a Moso choice.
+Consumers who want to make a flooring choice that is equally green and stylish making it a Moso choice.
 Moso bamboo flooring is in demand across Europe as well as the US.
-Talk to a Moso expert today and get a quote for your flooring upgrade.
+Talk to a bamboo flooring specialist at Ambient® Bamboo Floors (866-710-7070) today and get a quote for your flooring upgrade.